You must be a strong, confident swimmer – swimming ability is more important than educational qualifications.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.

-Jobs are in local authority swimming pools, health and fitness centres, hotels, activity holiday centres and leisure centres.
+Jobs are in local authority swimming pools, health and fitness centres, hotels, activity holiday centres, leisure centres and with the RNLI.

 careful and accurate in checking the water quality and filters and using chemicals